vlp443/gonephishing/README.md

 # gonephishing

-Simple tool to generate phishing urls.
-Of course this is just for demo purposes and not to be used for evil.
+Generate phishing urls for demos and fun, not to be used for evil.

 ### clone